witekbobrowski/vim-swiftdocstring/README.md

 ```

 ## Usage

-The interface provided by the plugin is super simple right now.
-Add the following
+##### 🔨 Commands
+- `:SwiftDocstringCurrent`

+    > Generates docstring for the context in the current line of the cursor

+- `:SwiftDocstringTypes`

+    > Generates docstrings for every type declaration in current buffer

+- `:SwiftDocstringFunctions`

+    > Generates docstrings for every function declaration in current buffer

-to your `.vimrc`
+For your own convenience add the following to your `.vimrc`

 ##### ⌨️ Mappings
 ```vim